qnzy/strfmt/README.md

 * The strfmt format string understands only two format specifiers:
   * %s for strings
   * %x for unsigned ints, printed as hex values
-* The buffersize is given with the bufLen parameter, the buffer is guaranteed to be '\0'-terminated
+* The buffersize is given with the bufLen parameter, the buffer is guaranteed to be '\0'-terminated unless buf or bufLen is 0
 * buf is also returned, allowing to do log(strfmt(...))